munnellg/InterviewPractice/other-problems/apartments/README.md

 ### Clarifications Requested in Video

 + *Can the buildings only be gym, school, and store*?
 There can be any number of buildings, but every block will contain information about all buildings i.e. you won't "discover" new buildings as you traverse the list of blocks.
-+ *Will the input are valid?
++ *Will the input alway be valid?
 Do I need to check if all buildings are present?* You can assume the input is valid